klapano/Customer-Analytics-Insight/README.md

 # Customer-Analytics-Insight
 Customer Analytics Insight using pandas and data visualization, scit-kit learn for machine learning.
-Gain insights for data driven decision based on customer analytics , analyzing behavior using python and machine learning.
+Gain insights for data driven decision based on customer analytics , analyzing behavior using python and machine learning inside a jupyter notebook.